 - What are the entry requirements?
 All students must be at least 18 years old on the day they begin their course.
 We do not set academic entry requirements (GPA etc.) and we accept non-students, as we believe that all our students, whether they are currently enrolled in formal education or not, deserve a chance to broaden their horizons through field-school participation.

 The Booking Process

 - How do I book a course?
 When you have submitted an application form and received a 'green light' reply from us, you are ready to book your course.
-Email us when you are ready to book your course and we will then send you a PayPal invoice by email - when you pay your course deposit through PayPal, your place on the course is secured.
+Email us when you are ready to book your course and we will then send you an invoice for your course deposit by email - when you pay your course deposit, your place on the course is secured.

 - How much is the deposit?
 The deposit required for all bookings is 50% of the course fee.

 - When is the remainder of the fee due and how do I pay it?
 The balance of the fee is due six weeks before the course commencement date.
-An email containing a PayPal invoice for the balance will be sent to you after you pay your deposit.
+An email containing an invoice for the balance will be sent to you after you pay your deposit.

 - I am a student and I would like to earn academic credit at the field school - how does this work?
 The courses run by the Galway Archaeological Field School (GAFS) are recognised by the National University of Ireland, Galway (NUIG) and so students undertaking courses at GAFS can be awarded academic credit from NUIG.
 An Academic Credit Application Form is sent to all students when they book their course and the completed form should be returned to the Galway Archaeological Field School as soon as possible.